Body of War: Critical reception

 Time assessed the documentary as "superb" and "very moving".
 The Washington Post considered the documentary well-told, upsetting and "ferocious".
-The Hollywood Reporter certified "Body of War" was special among other antiwar documentaries for its "identification" with one particular human fate.
+The Hollywood Reporter certified "Body of War" as special among other antiwar documentaries for its "identification" with one particular human fate.
 Moving Pictures agreed the film "secures its strength" by that.
 The Los Angeles Times described this narrative as a "heartbreaking account" and moreover spoke of a strong indictment of "the tactical politics that led to the invasion".
 The Boston Globe and The Kansas City Star also called it "heartbreaking".
 The Toronto Star appreciated protagonist Tomas Young as a "fascinating, charismatic character".
 The Philadelphia Inquirer stated Young's filmic portrait was a "complex profile in courage".
-The Austin Chronicle said "Body of War" was "affecting" and a "cinematic argument against the war".
-TV Guide resumed it was a "powerful film".
+The Austin Chronicle said "Body of War" was "affecting" and a "cinematic argument against the war", and TV Guide described it as a "powerful film".